r0curun/r0curun/README.md

 ## `whoami`

-I'm **r0curun**, a Security Researcher interested in understanding how applications, networks and embedded systems work — especially when they don't behave exactly as expected.
+I'm **r0curun**, a Security Researcher focused on understanding how applications, networks and embedded systems work — especially when they don't behave as expected.

 I learn by **building, breaking, analyzing and documenting**.